akshay-kumar4/ai-image-generator-MERN/README.md

 # ai-image-generator-MERN

-This is a MERN Stack Application to generate images using OpenAI API..
+This is a MERN Stack Application to generate images using OpenAI API.